kirso/KirillSo.com/src/content/post/2024-annual-review/index.md

   - Play tennis at least 50 times in 2025
 - Growth
   - Write 12 articles on topics that interest me, learnings or my past self advice
-  - Improve my technical skills by taking at least 1 course on the topic of interest
+  - Improve my technical skills by taking at least 1 course ([Svelte 5](https://www.udemy.com/course/practical-sveltekit-guide-build-and-deploy-real-world-apps/) & [Mastering PostgreSQL](https://masteringpostgres.com/))
-  - Improve my soft skills by taking at least 1 course (most probably Ultraspeaking)
+  - Improve my soft skills by taking at least 1 course ([Ultraspeaking](https://ultraspeaking.com/))
 - Work
   - Release at least 1 project with a payment link that is finished end to end (use AI if necessary)
 - Money